Center of Excellence in Urology & Men's Health

 Safety & Monitoring

-TRT is safe when properly monitored.
-Regular blood tests track testosterone, estradiol, hematocrit, and PSA.
-Risks include polycythemia (elevated red blood cells), acne, and potential cardiovascular considerations.
-Expert management minimizes risks.
+TRT is safe when properly supervised by a specialist.
+Regular blood tests monitor testosterone, estradiol, hematocrit, and PSA levels.
+Possible side effects include polycythemia (elevated red blood cell count), acne, and potential cardiovascular considerations — all of which are manageable with proper medical oversight and dosage adjustment.

 Suitable Candidates